Commands¶

 Compute¶

-Usage: bna compute [OPTIONS] COUNTRY CITY [STATE]
+bna compute [OPTIONS] COUNTRY CITY [REGION]

 Attention

-The same parameters as for the prepare
+The same parameters as for the prepare command must be used to

 guarantee correct results.